TylerJGabb/tailscale-sandbox/README.md

   Enter a value:
 ```

-The value can be found in the `dev1` project, its named `tailscale-auth-key`
+The value can be found in the `dev1` project secret manager, its named `tailscale-auth-key`